Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-3.md

 		margin: oSpacingByName('s1');
 	}</code></pre>

-Now when we run `obt dev --brand whitelabel` we get a different error!
+Now if we check our terminal logs again we get a different error!
 The error is `Could not find a colour for the "box" "background" usecase.`.
-That's because the whitelabel brand does not support the [box colour usecase](https://registry.origami.ft.com/components/o-colors@5.2.4/readme?brand=core#usecases) we used to set a background.
+That's because the whitelabel brand does not support the [box colour usecase](https://registry.origami.ft.com/components/o-colors@6.4.2/readme?brand=core#usecases) we used to set a background.
 Unlike the core and internal brand, the whitelabel brand is not opinionated and provides a limited set of colour usescases.
 Instead of using the usecase lets add a new brand variable `background-color` so we can support the whitelabel brand as well:

 <pre><code class="o-syntax-highlight--diff">// src/scss/_brand.scss

 // Add core brand configuration.
-@if oBrandGetCurrentBrand() == 'core' {
+@if oBrandIs('core') {
 	@include oBrandDefine('o-example', 'core', (
 		'variables': (
 			'border-color': oColorsByName('slate'),